SwitchCraftCC/sc-docs/src/faq/privacy.md

   Minecraft client, and anonymized installation paths.
 We use this information for analytics and security monitoring purposes.
-- **Interaction Information**: We collect information about how you interact with the Sites and the Servers, such as actions performed on the Minecraft servers, messages sent within Minecraft and Discord, and Supporter donations made on [sc3.io](https://sc3.io).
+- **Interaction Information**: We collect information about how you interact with the Sites and the Servers, such as actions performed on the Minecraft servers, messages sent within Minecraft and Discord, and Supporter purchases made on [sc3.io](https://sc3.io).
 We use this information for analytics, customer support, product improvement, and security monitoring purposes.